megan-vo/queer-comic-characters/README.md

 The project is broken down into three parts:

 1) Examination of the composition of queer characters by gender and sexuality minority status, gender, alignment, and publishing company throughout the years.
-2) A quick look of the top 5 queer character profiles from both DC and Marvel by number of appearances.
+2) A quick look into the top 5 queer character profiles from both DC and Marvel by number of appearances.
 3) Comparisons between gender (primarily male/female) and GSM status of all Marvel and DC characters.

 Any referenced code used in this project is linked and attributed in the ui.R and server.R files.